nickjackolaisen/BusinessInitiaitive/_posts/partnership/2023-06-29-partnership_advantages.md

 ### How Do Partners Pay Taxes?

-**First**, fill out the [K-1 Partner Form](https://www.irs.gov/pub/irs-pdf/f1065sk1.pdf) and calculate your contributions to the Partnership.
-[Click here for more information about the K-1](https://www.irs.gov/pub/irs-pdf/i1065sk1.pdf).
+**First**, fill out the <a href="https://www.irs.gov/pub/irs-pdf/f1065sk1.pdf" target="_blank">K-1 Partner Form</a> and calculate your contributions to the Partnership.

+<a href="https://www.irs.gov/pub/irs-pdf/i1065sk1.pdf" target="_blank">Here is more info about the K-1.</a>

 **Afterward**, the company collects copies of every partner’s completed K-1.

-After verifying them, the Partnership attaches all of these copies to a completed [1065 Partnership Form](https://www.irs.gov/pub/irs-pdf/f1065.pdf).
+After verifying them, the Partnership attaches all of these copies to a completed <a href="https://www.irs.gov/pub/irs-pdf/f1065.pdf" target="_blank">1065 Partnership Form</a>.

 This form allows the business and the government to track what’s happening.

-[Click here for more info on the 1065 Form](https://www.irs.gov/pub/irs-pdf/i1065.pdf).
+<a href="https://www.irs.gov/pub/irs-pdf/i1065.pdf" target="_blank">Here is more info on the 1065 Form.</a>

 **Next**, the Partnership submits the whole thing (the 1065 plus the K-1 copies) to the IRS on behalf of the partners.

 **Then**, after figuring out how much everybody makes, every partner pays their share of the Partnership’s taxes.

-Use your K-1 to complete your personal [1040 Income Tax Form](https://www.irs.gov/pub/irs-pdf/f1040.pdf).
+Use your K-1 to complete your personal <a href="https://www.irs.gov/pub/irs-pdf/f1040.pdf" target="_blank">1040 Income Tax Form</a>.

 You are probably already familiar with this form.

-If you are not, [here is everything you need to know about the 1040 Form](https://www.irs.gov/pub/irs-pdf/i1040gi.pdf).
+If you are not, <a href="https://www.irs.gov/pub/irs-pdf/i1040gi.pdf" target="_blank">here is everything you need to know about the 1040 Form</a>.

-**Lastly**, calculate and pay your Self-Employment Tax using the [1040-SE Form](https://www.irs.gov/pub/irs-pdf/f1040sse.pdf).
+**Lastly**, calculate and pay your Self-Employment Tax using the <a href="https://www.irs.gov/pub/irs-pdf/f1040sse.pdf" target="_blank">1040-SE Form</a>.

 As a partial owner of a profitable business, your Partnership’s profits are subject to Self-Employment Tax, a combination of Social Security and Medicare Taxes.

 Unless you are subject to additional excise taxes, you’re all set once you submit these forms and pay the amounts calculated therein.

-[Click here for a list of relevant taxes.](https://www.irs.gov/businesses/small-businesses-self-employed/business-taxes)
+<a href="https://www.irs.gov/businesses/small-businesses-self-employed/business-taxes" target="_blank">Here is a list of all the relevant taxes.</a>

 ### What are the Tax Advantages of a Partnership?